Bootstrap Seasonal Unit Root Test under Periodic Variation: Seasonal block bootstrap unaugmented HEGY test

 \subsection{Seasonal block bootstrap algorithm}

-Since many of the asymptotic distributions delivered in Theorem \ref{unaug real} are non-standard, non-pivital, and not directly pivotable, we propose the application of bootstrap.
-Since the regression error $\{V_{4t+s}\}$ of \eqref{unaug HEGY} is seasonally stationary, we in particular apply the seasonal block bootstrap of Dudek et al. (2014).
-The algorithm of seasonal block bootstrap unaugmented HEGY test is illustrated below. \begin{Algorithm} Step 1: get the OLS estimators $\hat{\pi}_{1}$, $\hat{\pi}_{2}$, t-statistics $t_{1}$, $t_{2}$, and the F-statistics $F_{A}$, $A=\{1,2\},\{3,4\},\{1,3,4\},\{2,3,4\},$ and $\{1,2,3,4\},$ from the regression of the unaugmented HEGY test
+Since many of the asymptotic distributions delivered in Theorem \ref{unaug real} are non-standard and non-pivotal and cannot be easily pivoted, we propose the application of bootstrap.
+Since the regression error $\{V_{4t+s}\}$ of \eqref{unaug HEGY} has periodic structure, we may apply the seasonal block bootstrap of \cite{dudek2014generalized}.
+The algorithm of the seasonal block bootstrap unaugmented HEGY test is illustrated below. \begin{Algorithm} Step 1: get the OLS estimators $\hat{\pi}_{1}^{U}$, $\hat{\pi}_{2}^{U}$, t-statistics $t_{1}^{U}$, $t_{2}^{U}$, and the $F$-statistics $F_{\cB}^{U}$, $\cB=\{1,2\},\{3,4\},\{1,3,4\},\{2,3,4\},$ and $\{1,2,3,4\},$ from the unaugmented HEGY regression

-Step 2: record residual $\hat{V}_{t}$ from regression
+Step 2: record residual $\hat{V}_{4t+s}$ from regression

 Step 3: let $\check{V}_{4t+s}=\hat{V}_{4t+s}-\frac{1}{T}\sum_{t=1}^{T}\hat{V}_{4t+s}$, choose a integer block size $b$, and let $l=\lfloor 4T/b \rfloor$.
-For $t=1, b+1,..., (l-1)b+1$, let
+For $t=1, b+1,\dots, (l-1)b+1$, let

-where $\{I_{t}\}$ is a sequence of iid uniform random variables taking values in $\{t-4R_{1,n},...,t-4,t,t+4,...,t+4R_{2,n}\}$ with $R_{1,n}=\lfloor (t-1)/4 \rfloor$ and $R_{2,n}=\lfloor (n-b-t+1)/4 \rfloor;$\\ \\ Step 4: set the $\hat{\pi}_{j,s}$ corresponding to the null hypothesis to be zero.
-For example, set $\pi_{3,s}=\pi_{4,s}=0$ for all $s$ when testing roots at $\pm i$.
+where $\{I_{t}\}$ is a sequence of iid uniform random variables taking values in $\{t-4R_{1,n},\dots,t-4,t,t+4,\dots,t+4R_{2,n}\}$ with $R_{1,n}=\lfloor (t-1)/4 \rfloor$ and $R_{2,n}=\lfloor (n-b-t+1)/4 \rfloor;$\\ \\ Step 4: set the $\hat{\pi}_{j,s}^{U}$ corresponding to the null hypothesis to be zero.
+For example, set $\hat{\pi}_{3,s}^{U}=\hat{\pi}_{4,s}^{U}=0$ for all $s$ when testing roots at $\pm i$.
 Generate $\{Y_{4t+s}^{*}\}$ by